Sharwari19/Landing-Page/README.md

 This project is part of The Odin Project's curriculum.
 I built the Holy Grail website layout from scratch using my knowledge of the basics of HTML and CSS.

+## Live Preview

+You can check out the live version of the Etch-a-Sketch project [here](https://sharwari19.github.io/Landing-Page/).

 ## Project Description

 The Holy Grail layout is a classic web design challenge that involves creating a webpage with the following layout: